Santa Rosa Hit-And-Run Accident Lawyers

 - Find Witnesses — Eyewitnesses may prove beneficial in identifying the hit-and-run driver.
 Politely ask for their contact details.

-- Get Medical Help — Even if you feel fine, get emergency medical care from the responders at the scene and the hospital afterward.
-It is important to remember that some injuries do not present symptoms right away.
-Getting treated at the scene and following up with a qualified doctor can help prevent your injuries from getting worse.
+- Get Medical Help — Even if you feel fine, seek emergency medical care from the responders at the scene and follow up with the hospital afterward.
+It is important to remember that some injuries do not present symptoms immediately.
+Getting treated at the scene and consulting with a qualified doctor can help prevent your injuries from worsening.

-- Inform Your Insurance Provider — Report the accident to your insurance company immediately.
+- Inform Your Insurance Provider — Report the accident to your insurance company.
 However, refrain from making a recorded statement or signing any document without legal counsel.

 Our client suffered serious injuries after he was run over by a speeding vehicle.
 Aside from achieving a monumental financial recovery, our firm was able to secure the best medical care and treatment to ensure that he recovered from his injuries with the best medical team in the nation.
 We are happy to deliver closure and peace to a nice family.– BRIAN BEECHER